cyberark/conjur-api-python/README.md

 #### Define connection parameters

-In order to login to conjur you need to have 5 parameters known from advance.
+In order to login to conjur you need to have 5 parameters known in advance.
 1. Authn/LDAP login parameters

 ```python